 - The program comprises 30 credit points

-- A minimum of 12 credit points must come from "research oriented" modules.
+- A minimum of 12 credit points must be obtained from "research oriented" modules.

-- Up to 12 credit points can be from "general & interdisciplinary" modules
+- Up to 12 credit points can be obtained from "general & interdisciplinary" modules

-- A one-week block module is 3 credit points (and 2 week block module 6 credit points)
+- A one-week block module is equivalent to 3 credit points (and 2 week block module is equivalent to 6 credit points)

-- A 2 weekly hour lecture series or seminar is 3 credit points, a 4 weekly hour lecture series would be 6 credit points
+- A 2 weekly hour lecture series or seminar is equivalent to 3 credit points, a 4 weekly hour lecture series would be 6 credit points